ahmedcodein/tictactoe/README.md

 ##### 5.2.3.2 Rest Buttons

 The second part consists of two buttons.
-One provides the user with possibility of resetting the game, while the other provides the players with the possibility of resetting the round without setting back the total score to zeros.
+One provides the user with the possibility of resetting the game, while the other provides the players with the possibility of resetting the round without setting back the total score to zeros.
 See the screen shot below.

  ![The round and the resetting buttons](documentation/images/scoreboard-resetbuttons.png)

 ##### 5.2.3.3 The Reset Message

 The final part of the score board is the reset message.
-This message only appears when either of the players press the game reset buttons.
+This message only appears when either of the players presses the game reset buttons.
 It is there to make sure no player is accidently press the game reset.
 See the screen shot below.

  ![The reset message](documentation/images/scoreboard-resetmessage.png)

 ### 5.3.
 Footer

-The last part of the website is the footer.
+The last part of the website body is the footer.
 It contains two components.
 The first component provides links to the author’s online pages.
-It is put there to facilitate a communication media for those how are interested to connect with the author to exchange ideas, collaborate on future project.
+It is put there to facilitate a communication media for those how are interested to connect with the author to exchange ideas, learn from each other or collaborate on future projects.
 The second component is a disclaimer stating the context within which the author develops this website.
 See the screen shot below.

  ![The footer of the website](documentation/images/footer.png)